oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

   -  `kubectl exec -it storefront-588b4d69db-w244b -- /bin/bash`

 You are now inside the container.
-Let's look atround
+Let's look around

   3. Inside the container type